ASWWU-Web/django-server/README.rst

 django-server
 -------------
-The ASWWU Web API server for accessing content on our sites.
+The API server for accessing content across the ASWWU websites.
+Built with Django 2, the Django REST Framework, and Python 3.7.

 Local Deployment
 ----------------